Dublin tramways: Decline and closure

 The DUTC opened its first bus route in 1925, progressively replacing the trams until the closure of their last route, the No. 8 to Dalkey, on 10 July 1949.
-According to then Minister for Justice Seán Mac Eoin, "A force of 60 guards, including 2 superintendents, 1 inspector, 8 sergeants and 3 motor-cyclists[,] were placed on duty over the route," but they were unable to protect the last tram from damage by souvenir hunters.
+According to the Minister for Justice Seán Mac Eoin, "A force of 60 guards, including 2 superintendents, 1 inspector, 8 sergeants and 3 motor-cyclists[,] were placed on duty over the route," but they were unable to protect the last tram from damage by souvenir hunters.

 Following the Transport Act 1944, control of the DUTC was vested in the newly formed Córas Iompair Éireann (CIÉ).
 At the time the DUTC had 113 trams remaining.

 The Hill of Howth Tramway was transferred to CIÉ in 1958 and closed on 31 May 1959.
-It was the last tram to run in Ireland, until the Luas tram system opened in 2004.
+It was the last tram to run in Ireland until the Luas tram system opened in 2004.

 Reasons for decline

 A number of factors combined in the decline of Dublin's tram system.
 The advent of buses and large-scale competition meant that buses often ran the same routes as the trams and would jump in front to "grab" customers, and buses were able to move into Dublin's expanding hinterland more quickly and at less cost than the trams, and the belief that trams were outdated and old technology, leading to declining use.
 Meanwhile, the DUTC's takeover of many bus operators left the DUTC with a large number of buses, which were used and expanded to areas of Dublin with no tram service, and buses eventually became the DUTC's core business.
 There was a belief that buses were cheaper to run than trams and that the system was in a poor state of repair.
 Britain's 1930 Royal Commission on Transport similarly actively advised against trams and for their replacement with buses.